Published market hub · 2026-05

-Raleigh, NC: start in Clayton, NC before you widen the screen
+Raleigh, NC: start in High Rent-to-Value before you widen the search

 DSCR quick screen

-Use about $1,498/mo as the public first-pass PITIA ceiling at a 1.20x DSCR screen, then screen out deals that need materially more room before taxes, insurance, vacancy, and capex.
+Use about $1,428/mo as the public first-pass monthly payment ceiling at a 1.20x DSCR read, then pass on deals that need materially more room before taxes, insurance, vacancy, and capex.

 - Directional only.
 Pressure-test the payment range in the calculator before application.